mariocasciaro/scatter/README.md

 - Instantiate and initialize modules asynchronously using promises
 - Support for hooks (Scatter services), with sync/async execution

+# Guide

+## Examples

+If you prefer code to english text, then go straight to the [examples](https://github.com/mariocasciaro/scatter/tree/master/examples) directory.

 ## Getting started